 The contractor provides trash services for residents of five residential units or less.
 Commercial entities and residences of more than five units must contract independently.
-In the City contract residential units are restricted to the pickup of one 32 gallon barrel per week.
-In order to place more trash at the curb, residents must purchase specially marked trash bags, the cost of which is \$1.00 per bag, with 75 cents going to the trash contractor and 25 cents to the City.
-Residents also receive unlimited weekly recycling, weekly yard waste removal in season, and the pickup by appointment of bulky items and white goods.
+In the City contract, residents must purchase specially marked trash bags in order to place trash in excess of one 35-gallon container at the curb.
+Under the new contract, recycling pickups were changed from a weekly schedule to a bi-weekly schedule.
+Residents also receive yard waste removal in season and the pickup by appointment of bulky items and white goods.
 Provisions are also made for separate handling of household hazardous waste.